-If you only have one day to devote to your trip to Split, spend it in Split’s old town and Diocletian’s palace area (which is a UNESCO World Heritage Site) taking in all of the main sites.
+If you only have one day in Split, spend it in Split’s old town and Diocletian’s palace area (which is a UNESCO World Heritage Site) taking in all of the main sites.

 Cathedral of St Domnius

 The best first stop is the Cathedral of St Domnius.
 As the main Catholic Cathedral in Split, this church is dedicated to the Virgin Mary and is the seat of the Archdiocese of Split-Makarska.
 Located in the centre of Diocletian’s Palace, it is one of the most distinct buildings in the old town of Split.

 What makes this church unique is that it once served as the mausoleum for the Roman Emperor Diocletian — for which the palace was constructed for him to live out his retirement.
 The oldest part of the cathedral, the part that was once the mausoleum, dates back to the 3rd Century CE.

 Originally a temple for the god Jupiter (Zeus) — from whom Diocletian believed he was descended — the building was then repurposed into a Catholic baptistry.

-The structure itself is quite small and is located in front of the temple, where you can also see one of the two Eqyptian sphinxes that Diocletian imported from Egypt.
+The structure itself is quite small and is located in front of the temple, where you can also see one of the two Egyptian sphinxes that Diocletian imported from Egypt.
 The other, which is more intact, can be seen in the square in front of the cathedral.